Accelerating non-LTE synthesis and inversions with graph networks: Bypassing the non-LTE problem with graph networks

 For our purpose, the previous equations can be more conveniently rewritten in terms of the departure coefficient which, for any arbitrary level $k$, is given by

 where $n^\star_k$ is the population of level $k$ in LTE.
 This population can be easily obtained by applying the Saha-Boltzmann equation, which only depends on local quantities.
-The opacity can be rewritten as
+For instance, the opacity for a bound-bound transition can be rewritten as